 Putting your potential customers off seems a silly thing to do

-Remarkably some businesses think it’s a good idea to put off potential customers before they have even had a chance to look at them.
+Remarkably some businesses think it’s a good idea to put off potential customers before a potential customer has even had a chance to look at they have to offer.

 As an example, someone recommended that I looked at a marketing website last week.
 I typed in the url I’d been given.
-Immediately, I was asked for my email before I could even get to the site.
+Immediately, and before you could get to the front page, it asked for my email.
 I put in a false one and was shown the following screenshot.

 Needless to say, I did not click on close as a matter of principle.
 I had not asked to subscribe and at that point had no information to help me realise it would be a good thing to do.